SpineEventEngine/web/integration-tests/README.md

 3. Start the local server:

     The following command runs the server on `localhost:8080`.
-It also runs the the local Firebase server on `localhost:5000`:
+It also runs the local Firebase server on `localhost:5000`:

     ```bash
     ./gradlew appStart
     ```